WinFuck/NIGHTMARE_IS_EVERYWHERE/README.md

-GonnaCry and NightMare tested by: 2007user
+GonnaCry and NightMare tested by: 2007user, Clutter (CYBER SOLDIER)